ldjoumes/Analyze-BASOPHILS-EOSINOPHILS/README.md

 #  <p align = "center"> Additional Lines of Code

-   <p style="text-indent"> (Basophil-Eosinophil-finalproject.R) will allow you to load a comma-delimited .csv with various datapoints, perform single regressions and anova of each gene expressed in the .csv file vs. Basophils or vs. Eosinophils.
+   <p style="text-indent"> (BTEC395-Basophil-Eosinophil-finalproject.R) will allow you to load a comma-delimited .csv with various datapoints, perform single regressions and anova of each gene expressed in the .csv file vs. Basophils or vs. Eosinophils.

    In addition, (Basophil-Eosinophil-finalproject.R) will  allow to perform a recursive analysis for regression which creates a date frame list to store all the genes necessary for the analysis.
 Transformations such as log2 FC and -log10 will be combined and exported to create a volcanoplot which computes the signfiance of each gene is relevance to the analysis being perfomred.